smokeB0x/ALPS/README.md

 A collection of scripts for parsing logfiles in android
 Version: 1.0

-Note: This is a work in progress, and this version is not ready to be used
+Note: This is a work in progress, and this version may contain errors.
+Use at your own risk and verify your results.

 A program/collection of scripts for parsing and displaying log files from android.